YIELDS:

 3. While the pasta is cooking, Add one tablespoon of olive oil in a large skillet over medium-high heat and heat until the oil is hot.
 Add tomatoes to pan and sauté tomatoes until they begin to burst, about 6-8 minutes.
 Add garlic and sauté about 1 minute.
 Don’t let the garlic brown or burn.

-4) Add the shrimp and season with salt and pepper and cook for about three – fivce minutes tossing once or twice until almost cooked through.
+4) Add the shrimp and season with salt and pepper and cook for about three – five minutes tossing once or twice until almost cooked through.
 Add pasta to pan with shrimp, tomatoes and garlic and toss to combine.
 Add the reserved pasta water 1/4 cup at a time until the sauce reaches the consistency you desire.
 Fold in lemon zest.
 Taste again and add salt and pepper if needed.

 NOTES: When you are craving pasta and need and want to eat healthy, this is the dish to go for!
 Packed with fresh herbs, capers, tomatoes, garlic and lemon, this dish has a serious flavor punch.
 I love shrimp (in case you haven’t noticed) so this dish is in regular rotation at my house.
 It is light and delicious and gets a nice bright flavor from the lemon.
 I add the pine nuts to finish the dish.
 It isn’t weighed down with a heavy sauce or cheese.

-You can whip this up for a special meal like I am doing for Valentine’s Day or mid week for a fast and delicious dinner with family or friends.
+You can whip this up for a special meal like I am doing for Valentine’s Day or mid-week for a fast and delicious dinner with family or friends.
 It is easy to make and just delicious.